 Ps prints certain indicia about active processes.
-The a flag asks for information about all processes with teletypes (ordinarily only one's own processes are displayed); x asks even about processes with no typewriter; l asks for a long listing.
+The a flag asks for information about all processes with typewriters (ordinarily only one's own processes are displayed); x asks even about processes with no typewriter; l asks for a long listing.
 Ordinarily only the typewriter number (if not one's own), the process number, and an approximation to the command line are given.
-If the k flag is specified, the special file /usr/sys/core is used in place of /dev/mem.
+If the k flag is specified, the file /usr/sys/core is used in place of /dev/mem.
 This is used for postmortem system debugging.
+If a second argument is given, it is taken to be the file containing the system's namelist.